 Key local institutions: Home to Battersea Power Station, a former key industrial site that once powered a large proportion of the capital.
-Though not within the area, Tate Britain and Westminster are nearby approximately one and two miles away respectively.
+Though not within the area, Tate Britain and Westminster are nearby - approximately one and two miles away respectively.
 The area is also home to the new US Embassy and New Covent Garden Market.

-Current transport mix in the local area: Despite its relatively central location, the area has not been well connected to the rest of the city.
+Despite its relatively central location, the area has not been well connected to the rest of the city.
 It is served by bus routes and stations such as Battersea Park Overground Station whose services are also operated by Southern Railway.
 Queenstown Road Station is a short distance away and is served by South Western Railway.
 It is just outside of the Congestion Charge Zone and will be in the extended ULEZ.